chappy84/google-analytics-server-side/README.markdown

 You may be wondering why this framework doesn't use an external framework (such as Zend Framework, Symfony etc.) for certain sections of this (Http etc.).
-It was decided not to rely on any external sources, thus developers could use this code regardless of any framework they already had.
+It was decided not to rely on any external sources, thus developers could use this code with minimal setup and without having to download any other code from other locations.

 LICENSE
 -------